Previous Page Next Page

 If the client is unwilling, lacks capacity to consent, or has a legal guardian who refuses consent, the APS specialist reconsiders whether the alternate interview site or appointment is necessary.
 If the APS specialist still believes it is necessary, the APS specialist consults with the supervisor about possible alternatives.

-If a guardian or caretaker prevents the client from being transported, the APS specialist, with supervisor approval, consults with the regional attorney about seeking a court order against interference with an investigation or service provision.
+If a guardian or caretaker prevents the client from being transported, APS may seek a court order against interference with an investigation or service provision.
+Before requesting this legal action, the APS specialist follows procedures outlined in 12100 Initiating Legal Actions.

 See: